for Sunday 21st May 1967

 The Roman Emperor admits that he was so amazed by the record, it practically left him speechless.
 Very unusual for the Emperor!
 Interestingly, the single was never awarded official climber status, merely appearing in the Fab from nowhere on May 14th.

 A Whiter Shade Of Pale was also a massive success during the Radio London 'Holidays With Deejays' promotion.
 Cardboard Shoes, Mark Roman, Chuck Blair, Tony Blackburn and Ed Stewart spent a week each in the Spanish resort of Estartit, accompanied by Big L listeners who had paid £28 apiece for the privilege.
 Travelling abroad on holiday was a relatively new idea to the British public, and package tours were just beginning to become popular, so this was a forward-thinking venture for the station.
-According to Stewpot, who took the first trip on May 27th, the now-massive Estartit was a, "One-horse, very quiet resort" in the summer of '67 and the accommodation was, "A bit of a tip".
+According to Stewpot, who went on May 27th, the now-massive Estartit was a, "One-horse, very quiet resort" in the summer of '67 and the accommodation was, "A bit of a tip".

 It seems to have ended-up as an 'all-white' situation.
 The Big L jocks had a white label pre-release copy of A Whiter Shade Of Pale and in Estartit, people flocked nightly to the appropriately-named White House Discotheque, Casa Blanca, where the currently-visiting Radio London DJ would spin records alongside the resident jocks.
 The disc proved so popular that Stewpot estimated it was requested to be played about every ten minutes!
 (Read John Church and John Chadwick's accounts of working at the Casa Blanca during the 'Holidays With DJs' promotions here).